 Public Comment: None

 Board Comment: Petersen asked where we stand with any leftover road repairs or any new repairs for the future.
-The current Road Millage was mentioned, in that it will expire in 2020-21 and a renewal would be up for election in August of 2021.
+The current Road Millage was mentioned, in that it IS LEVIED FOR A PERIOD OF 5 YEARS, THROUGH 2021.
+CONTINUED RENEWAL BY THE VOTERS WILL BE ON THE 2022 BALLOT.
 With no further business the meeting was adjourned at 1:25 PM.

 These Minutes are respectfully submitted and are subject to approval at the next regularly scheduled Board Meeting.